Adamskoullos/Vue-JS-Guide/markDown-files/5-fetching-data.md

 ![Screenshot from 2021-02-27 02-29-14](https://user-images.githubusercontent.com/73107656/109372845-9af9da00-78a3-11eb-9d6e-35730010a152.png)

 We use the same mounted() hook so the fetch is made as the view is called however to target the sub-view we use `+ this.id` at the end of the endpoint.
-We can do this as we already have access to the `id` because we accept it as prop.
+We can do this as we already have access to the `id` because we accept it as a prop.
 As normal we then add the new object to the `job` array within the data object and then we can access this data via the object using dot.notation within data fields up in the `template`.

 # Conditionally showing data

 In the image below we change the `job` value from an empty array to `null`.
-When we do this we need to wait for the data to load and for job to be update to a value before we render to the DOM, otherwise the null bvalue of job will be undefined.
+When we do this we need to wait for the data to load and for job to be updated to a value before we render to the DOM, otherwise the null value of job will be undefined.
 To do this we wrap the html output inside a div using the `v-if` so the job properties will not load until `job` has a value:

 ![Screenshot from 2021-02-27 02-48-09](https://user-images.githubusercontent.com/73107656/109373370-3e4bee80-78a6-11eb-9169-f89252fc149a.png)